 Bugs can easily make their way into your home, especially if your dog spends a lot of time outdoors.
 Regular cleaning, along with the use of pet-safe home pest control products, can help keep your home bug-free.
 Remember, prevention is always better than cure.

-Good for Your Dog: Non-Toxic Ways to Repel Bugs
+Good for Your Dog: Non-Toxic and Natural Ways to Repel Bugs

 Keeping your dog safe from bugs doesn't have to involve harsh chemicals.
 There are plenty of non-toxic, eco-friendly methods that can effectively repel bugs while ensuring your furry friend's well-being.
 Let's explore some DIY natural bug repellents, beneficial predatory insects, and the use of water blasts.